woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 = Will this plugin work with my theme? =

 Yes, this plugin will work with any theme, but may require some styling to make it match nicely.
-Please see our [codex](http://docs.woothemes.com/documentation/plugins/woocommerce/woocommerce-codex/) for help.
 If you're looking for a theme with built in WooCommerce integration we recommend [Storefront](http://www.woothemes.com/storefront/).

 = Where can I request new features or report bugs? =